fclaerho/quarkwm/README.md

 FOREWORD
 ========

+_15 sep.
+2012_.
+Time flies.
 I resurrected this old project in order to archive it here in my git repository but it is **no longer maintained**.
 The coding style is highly debatable and shall neither be considered as an example for anyone nor representative of my current style.
 That being said, it was a prototype of a minimalist coding style, and I'm still a minimalist.
 A few gadgets apart, this remains a usable skeleton project for anyone looking to start a new homebrew window manager for X11.
 I've refreshed the documentation syntax (which is now markdown) to make it more readable on github, its content is mostly unchanged.
-Unfortunately this project was not handled by a RCS, thus the revision history is lost; this repository only hold the last version (Quark3).
+Unfortunately this project was not handled by a RCS, thus there is no revision history per se;
+You'll find earlier versions as tarballs in the repository.

 * * *

-_30 sep.
-2007._

 Quark3 Overview
 ===============

+_30 sep.
+2007._.
 Quark[WM] is a small (15k) and fast window manager designed to increase your productivity by:
 - organizing your windows (position and size),
 - letting you optimize this window organization policy,